7 Tips on How To Write SEO Content

 Whatever your searchers value — affordability, ease, convenience, fast results, savings, etc. — pitch it in your meta and title tags when writing SEO content articles.
 In doing so, you can entice clicks to your page, and more traffic almost always equates to increased rankings.

 However, do not be deceptive in your page descriptions.
-Doing so can backfire.
+Learning how to write SEO content requires both honesty and integrity from you and your company.
+Being deceptive in your descriptions can backfire.
 If your promises prove false, visitors will quickly click away.
 This will increase your bounce rate, and a high bounce rate is bad for your rankings.

 Optimal Title Tag Format

 Creating an effective title tag doesn’t require much creativity.
 The optimal title tag format is as follows:

 Primary Keyword – Secondary Keyword | Brand Name

 However, some brands like to change it up and use the title tag as another opportunity to garner attention.
 Those brands use this format: